1383–1385 Portuguese interregnum

-The 1383–1385 Portuguese interregnum was a civil war in Portuguese history during which no crowned king of Portugal reigned.
+The 1383–1385 Portuguese interregnum (Interregno (português) de 1383–1385) was a war of succession in Portuguese history during which no crowned king of Portugal reigned.
 The interregnum began when King Ferdinand I died without a male heir and ended when King John I was crowned in 1385 after his victory during the Battle of Aljubarrota.

 The Portuguese interpret the era as their earliest national resistance movement to counter Castilian intervention, and Robert Durand considers it as the "great revealer of national consciousness".

-The bourgeoisie and the nobility worked together to establish the Aviz dynasty, a branch of the Portuguese House of Burgundy, securely on an independent throne.
+The bourgeoisie and the nobility worked together to establish the Avis dynasty, a branch of the Portuguese House of Burgundy, securely on an independent throne.
 That contrasted with the lengthy civil wars in France (Hundred Years' War) and England (War of the Roses), which had aristocratic factions fighting powerfully against a centralised monarchy.

-It is usually known in Portugal as the 1383–1385 Crisis (Crise de 1383–1385).
+In Portugal it is sometimes known simply as the Interregnum (or the First Interregnum, if the 1580 Portuguese succession crisis is counted as a "Second Interregnum"), the 1383–1385 crisis (Crise de 1383–1385) or the Avis Revolution (Revolução de Avis).

 Background

 In 1383, King Ferdinand I of Portugal was dying.
 From his marriage to Leonor Telles de Menezes, only Princess Beatrice of Portugal survived.
 Her marriage was the major political issue of the day since it would determine the future of the kingdom.

 Several political factions lobbied for possible husbands, which included English and French princes.
 Finally, the king settled for his wife's first choice, King John I of Castile.
-Ferdinand had waged three wars against Castile during his reign, and the marriage, celebrated in May 1383, was intended to put an end to hostilities by a union of the two crowns but was not a widely-accepted solution.
+Ferdinand had waged three wars against Castile during his reign, and the marriage, celebrated in May 1383, was intended to put an end to hostilities by a union of the two crowns but was not a widely accepted solution.
 The dynastic union meant that Portugal would lose independence to Castile.
 Many nobles were fiercely opposed to that possibility but were not united under a common pretender to the crown.
 There were two candidates, both illegitimate half-brothers of Ferdinand: